GRMrGecko/osc-mqtt-bridge/README.md

 - `osc_port`: Port for OSC client connection.
 - `osc_bind_addr`: Bind address of the OSC server.

     To have bidirectional mode, you must specify at least this, OscHost, and OscPort defined.
-You must specify the unicast IP address, cannot be `0.0.0.0`.

 - `osc_bind_port`: Port of the OSC server.
 Defaults to OscPort if specified.
 - `osc_disallow_arbritary_command`: Disallows pushing to arbritary commands to the cmd topic.